 \subsubsection{Integration with Other Defenses in a Plug-and-Play Manner}

-Our method simply employs off-the-shelf diffusion models, offering substantial flexibility in deployment.
+\name employs off-the-shelf diffusion models, offering substantial flexibility in deployment.
 As outlined in Section \ref{sec:intro}, we categorize defenses into three deployment phases.
-Defenses deployed in different stages are compatible and can be used concurrently.
-Our approach, characterized by minimal defense assumptions, is unique in its deployment at the \textit{pre-inference} stage and offers plug-and-play capability, allowing for integration with all other existing methods.
-As illustrated in Figure \ref{Fig: illus}, when combined with training phase defenses, our method can integrated into the inference pipeline immediately after the model has been trained using privacy-preserving techniques.
+Defenses deployed in different stages are compatible and can be used concurrently. \name, characterized by minimal defense assumptions, is unique in its deployment at the \textit{pre-inference} stage and offers plug-and-play capability, allowing for integration with all other existing methods.
+As illustrated in Figure \ref{Fig: illus}, when combined with training phase defenses, \name can integrated into the inference pipeline immediately after the model has been trained using privacy-preserving techniques.

-When combined with post-inference defenses, our approach can be employed to reconstruct input samples within the inference pipeline, followed by the application of the post-inference defenses, such as MemGuard, to introduce noise into the output prediction vector.
-Our experiments validate the effectiveness of our method in conjunction with other defenses, while also providing new perspectives for the deployment of future defense mechanisms.
+When combined with post-inference defenses, \name can be employed to reconstruct input samples within the inference pipeline, followed by the application of the post-inference defenses, such as MemGuard, to introduce noise into the output prediction vector.
+Our experiments validate the effectiveness of \name in conjunction with other defenses, while also providing new perspectives for the deployment of future defense mechanisms.